 Doing hardwood floors was always something a little different to me.
-They’re by far the most visible feature of the room, when done right they can be beautiful and add warmth and character to a home.
-When looking at hardwood projects I always feared that I didn’t have the attention to detail that was needed to make them look their best.
+They’re by far the most visible feature of the room.
+When done right they can be beautiful and add warmth and character to a home.
+I feared that I didn’t have the attention to detail that was needed to make them look their best.
 This project was a chance to conquer that fear and to really help a home feel special.

-On the first few passes with this sander I quickly realized my old fears of chewing through the hardwood or causing enormous gouges were overblown.
-Even with the starter paper of 36 grit I had to be truly careless to cause problems like digging a valley.
-I quickly realized that I needed to lift the sanding drum a few inches before I reached the wall (bumping the wall means stopping and if the sanding drum is still down it’ll keep on digging) and not to expect to be able to do the entire length of the floor in one pass.
+On the first few passes I realized my old fears of chewing through the hardwood or causing gouges were overblown.
+Even with 36 grit I had to be truly careless to cause problems like digging a valley.
+I quickly realized that I needed to lift the sanding drum a few inches before I reached the wall.
+Bumping the wall means stopping and if the sanding drum is still down it’ll keep on digging.
+Do not to expect to be able to do the entire length of the floor in one pass.
 It’s honestly a lot like vacuuming if you’re vacuuming a shag carpet with a really aggressive vacuum.
 Below are a few of the issues I came across and the tips I can pass along.

 The first pass was on a diagonal to the grain.
 Frankly, unless you’re refinishing a relatively new hardwood floor that was prefinished don’t do this!
 Prefinished hardwood has baked in polyurethane that is incredibly hard to damage.
-I’ve spoken with hardwood professionals who say they roughly double the budget for sanding pads on these types of floors because the polyurethane will wear down even a 36 grit sandpaper fast.
+I’ve spoken with hardwood professionals who say they roughly double the budget for sanding pads on these types of floors.
+They do this because the polyurethane will wear down even a 36 grit sandpaper fast.

-On the project house the floors are from the 1920’s and hadn’t been refinished in a very long time so there wasn’t much polyurethane left.
-By going diagonal I unnecessarily scarred the grains and a room that should have taken less than 45 minutes to sand took nearly 90 minutes after I had to go over it twice more with 36 grit and then twice with 80 grit.
+On the project house the floors are from the 1920’s and hadn’t been refinished in a very long time.
+Therefore there wasn’t much polyurethane left.
+By going diagonal I scarred the grains and a room that should have taken less than 45 minutes took nearly 90 minutes.
+I had to go over it twice more with 36 grit and then twice with 80 grit.
 The effort to try it on the diagonal actually cost me more time and sanding pads than dealing with the room with glue mentioned below.
 So, the lesson learned was don’t do that without a very, very good reason.

 The biggest problem we had during the entire project was gumming the sanding pads with glue.
-In two of the rooms we were refinishing, carpet had been laid and instead of tacking the pad down, they had glued it.
-Carpet glue feels like a solid, but when you hit with a sanding pad it heats up and melts, turning into a gum like glop that clogs even 30 grit sandpaper.
-In practice I just threw more sanding pads at it until I chewed throw the glue and was able to get the old stain up.
-In hindsight I wish I’d just used a large floor scraper to scrape the stuff up with the help of glue solvent or mineral spirits.
+In two of the rooms we were refinishing, carpet had been laid and instead of tacking the pad down.
+Carpet glue feels like a solid, but melts, turning into a gum like glop that clogs the sandpaper.
+In hindsight I wish I’d just used a large floor scraper to scrape the stuff up.
+This would have been easy with the help of glue solvent or mineral spirits.
 We didn’t go that route this time because of fears of gouging the floor.
-After seeing what the sanders do though , it’s obvious now that unless you’re carving your initials in the floor, the sanding pads will erase it.
+After seeing what the sanders do, it’s obvious now that unless you’re carving your initials, the sanding pads will erase it.